jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 3. Build, install, and test the driver from the tarball
 4. Tag the module: '''git tag -m "input-wacom VERSION" -s input-wacom-VERSION
-5. Run the release script: **sh release.sh**.
+5. Run the release script: **sh release.sh** with the correct arguments.
 This script will push the tag and upload the tarball to the remote.
 6. Type up a short announce email summarising the new features in this version and append the git shortlog: **git shortlog input-wacom-OLDVERSION..input-wacom-VERSION**